mvolfik/hacker-news-keyword-alert/README.md

 [actor-in-console]: https://console.apify.com/actors/pvyhTWhRoFCRgWKGE

-### Custom integrations

-If email notifications are unsuitable for your use-case, you can use Apify integrations to run a webhook after each run.

-There are two options:

-#### Add directly to actor

-This sets the integration for your actor globally, for all runs.
-This means if you'll want to setup multiple different monitors, each of them will trigger this same webhook.

-To setup:

-1. Open the _Actors_ page in Apify Console.
-2. Find this actor (`mvolfik/hacker-news-keyword-alert` – [Direct link][actor-in-console]).
-3. Switch to the _Integrations_ tab.
-4. Click _Add new webhook_.
-5. Setup your webhook.
-The most useful variable to you is `resource`: for _Run succeeded_ events, this contains data about the actor output dataset and key-value stores.
-See below for details about this Actor's output.
-6. Don't forget to save the integration.

-#### Create a new task & add the integration there

-1. Open the _Actors_ page in Apify Console.
-2. Find this actor (`mvolfik/hacker-news-keyword-alert` – [Direct link][actor-in-console]).
-3. In the top right, click _Create empty task_.
-4. Configure the task input the same way as you configured the actor in the schedule and click _Save_.
-5. Go to the _Settings_ and rename the task so you can easily identify it - you'll probably want to mention the keyword in the name (don't forget to click _Save_ again).
-6. Open the _Integrations_ tab and follow steps 4-6 above as if you were adding the integration to the actor.
-7. Now go the the _Schedules_ page in Apify Console and open the schedule you created earlier, or create a new one.
-8. In the _Actors and Tasks_ tab, click _Add new_, and add a _Task_.
-9. Now select the task you created earlier.
-In the _Input JSON overrides_ field, leave the default value `{}` (this means an empty object, i.e. no overrides).
-10. Save the task.

 ### Actor output

 If you want to create your custom integration, you need to know about the output format it provides.